Totem Pole, Calgary, Alberta (Bernard Spragg/Public Domain)

 (on Government of Canada website)

-One of the best places to learn more about Canada’s Indigenous people is right here on CBC Kids!
+One of the best places to learn more about Indigenous people in Canada is right here on CBC Kids!
 You can learn about traditional Indigenous foods, crafts and sports.